-At this stage, the Group is not able to estimate the impact of the new rules on the group's financial statements.
-The Group will make more detailed assessments of the impact over the next twelve months.
+At this stage, the Group is not able to estimate the impact of the new standard over the Group's financial statements.
+The Group will make more detailed assessment of the impact over the next twelve months.

 38. Approval of financial statements